Ohio Property Division FAQ

 How does a QDRO work in Ohio?

 A QDRO is a court order that dictates how a non-IRA retirement account divides because of divorce.
-The contents of the benefit can go toward retirement, child support and alimony, or divide as marital property in the divorce.
+The contents of the benefit can go toward retirement, child support, and alimony or be divided as marital property in the divorce.

 If the word divorce is being used in my house, should I stop contributing to my 401(k)?

 Any assets that a 401(k) acquires during a marriage will likely qualify as marital property, meaning it will probably be subject to asset division during the actual divorce.
 However, anything you add to your 401(k) after your divorce is solely your property.
-It may be possible to pause your 401(k) contributions until after your divorce, and catch up with the payments after things finalize.
+It may be possible to pause your 401(k) contributions until after your divorce and catch up with the payments after things are finalized.
 Consult with your 401(k) provider to confirm if this is possible.